MeganNyhan/CI_PP3_Battleships/README.md

 <ul>
 <li> I would like to thank Mo Shami - my mentor - for his feedback and guidence whilst creating the project.</li>
 <li> I would like to thank those on the code institute slack channel for help with any issues I had.</li>
-<li> I would like to thank my manager who helped me with Site Owner's stories to help guide the creation and purpose of the site.</li>
-<li> I also want to say that I did intend on making a error 404 page but ran out of time.</li>
 </ul>
 </p>